 We discovered an amazing seafood restaurant where we got fresh seafood and had a few drinks while watching the tide go out.
 Lembongan has a unique landscape in that the coast is pretty rugged.
 It makes for great exploration with full bellies.

 Just down the road from our hotel was the Bali Eco Deli serving healthy and fresh food!
 It's so important to eat some good food while travelling, at least once in awhile lol.
 And, near this cafe was our favourite morning bar (yes, you read that right) where we were the only customers at 9a.m. ready for french fries and cocktails.
 Why?
 Oh, Raptors championship run, ya know?
 This memory is definitely a highlight of our trip, even though in the moment we wished we were in the Six celebrating with everyone else.

 On our second day here we caved and rented a motor bike and had a great idea to drive it up a winding mountain!!!
 Terrific thinking...
-I'm not exaggerating when I say Justin nearly drove us off a cliff.
+I'm not exaggerating when I say we nearly drove off a cliff.
 Like I actually saw my life flash before my eyes.
-But he got better 😉.

 It was a great skill to learn because we were able to save money and be on our own schedule, scooting around the island any time we wanted to any place we wanted.
-Justin would drive me to yoga classes, practices his skills while I was there and then pick me up.
 It was amazing and it also came in handy later on when we were back in Thailand.

 ~Devil's Tear ~

 Devil's Tear is such a beautiful piece of nature where land meets water.
 There's not so much to say about this place other than that it was beautiful, so see the photos below!